gchq/sleeper/docs/01-getting-started.md

 ./sleeper-install.sh develop
 ```

 This will install the latest development version.
-This is an untested version and may not work.
-When ready this is
+This will not have been as fully tested as released versions and may
-published as a regular release.
+not work as expected.
+Most users should use the latest released version.

 **Due to a bug in GitHub, it is not currently possible to install released versions this way.** See the following
 issue: https://github.com/gchq/sleeper/issues/2494